McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/8_Practical_Virtual_Exp_spectroscopy/README.md

 # McXtrace training: samples and virtual experiments: spectroscopy

-In this session we propose to model some spectroscopy models:
+In this session we propose to use some spectroscopy sample models:

 - Absorption (using Filter, Absorption_sample, and Fluorescence components)
 - Fluorescence